autotrophicseal/smart_plugs/README.md

 - 5 ON:  001010000111011101101011000011001
 - 5 OFF: 001010000111011101010100111101011

+Also got timing information.
+Stored separatelyl

 I suppose you can drive past my house and mess with the christmas lights now.
 Congrats!

 ## Sending Codes

+Modified the Transmit RF file to send the data I just captured.
+Had to tweak the timing for some of the delay's and activations but it was worth it because it works now.

+## Scheduling

+Utilized pythons Scheduling package to time the turning on and off of the plugs.
+Ran run_lights.py via ssh with nohup (i think) to ensure program continued to run despite killing of ssh terminal.

+Seems to have worked so far!